usaid-cs/yesterday-i-learned/python.md

 ```

 - Under normal circumstances, `register.simple_tag` is all you need for your django templating needs.
-- To pretty-format a JSON file, do `cat ugly.json | python -mjson.tool > pretty.json`.
+- To pretty-format a JSON file, do `cat ugly.json | python -m json.tool > pretty.json`.
 - `re.VERBOSE`, aka `re.X`, will ignore all whitespaces in a regex.
 Will Also ignore everything after a `#`.
 - Python does not raise a rounding exception when a large number is used.
 The typical check is `n + 1 == n`.
 - To speed up a read-only query, try adding `.values_list(fields...)` to a QuerySet, which returns simple tuples.